Flexible Training and Working in Surgery

-At various points throughout your career, you may wish to consider a non-standard pattern of training or working.
-This may be to accommodate care of a dependent, to pursue a hobby, or for any other reason.
-Depending on your career stage and any local restrictions, there are a variety of ways in which you can achieve an alternative work-life balance.
+Throughout your career in surgery, you may wish to consider training or working less than full time (LTFT).
+This may be to do research, move abroad or start a family, among other reasons.
+Depending on your career stage and location, there are a variety of ways in which you can achieve an alternative work-life balance.